Guitarist Aram Bajakian has performed and worked with some of the most aesthetically diverse artists of our time.

 Bajakian is a member of bassist Shanir Blumenkranz’s group Abraxas.
 The band has released two albums on John Zorn's Tzadik label, the first being the heralded Book of Angels Volume 19.
 In February of 2014 the band released Psychomagia, a book of music written especially for Abraxas by John Zorn.

-In the summer of 2014, Bajakian performed in Grammy winner Frank London’s (Klezmatics) new band the Glass House Project, which recreated the musical culture of Hungarian Jewish communities destroyed by the Holocaust.
+Bajakian is a member of Grammy winner Frank London’s (Klezmatics) new band the Glass House Project, which recreated the musical culture of Hungarian Jewish communities destroyed by the Holocaust.

 Bajakian leads several of his own groups, including Kef, a chamber string trio that plays arrangements of traditional Armenian Songs.
 Kef's first album is featured on the Tzadiks's Spotlight Series, and was listed as one of the Best World Music Albums of 2011 by PopMatters.